Emma Bidstrup Psychology

 Appointments are available on Mondays and Tuesdays during business hours.

 There are paid car parking facilities and metered street parking in the area.
 If you prefer public transport, Ballow Chambers is easily accessed via bus or train (Central Station is closest).
 The building has a ramp and elevator for accessibility.

 The fee for standard 50-minute consultations is $160.
-A Medicare rebate of $87.45 is claimable with a mental health treatment plan from your GP/specialist.
-Please contact me to discuss concessions/reduced rate options.
+A Medicare rebate of $88.25 is claimable with a mental health treatment plan from your GP/specialist.
+A referral is not needed for clients paying privately.

 Fees are payable before or after sessions by electronic direct deposit, credit/debit card or an online payment system.